Growing good leadership

 The group will also focus on advocacy, raising any issues or concerns for the disability community on the implementation and management of services and improvement initiatives across the sector.

-Life Unlimited chief executive Mark Brown said the new Disabled Leadership Group is a welcome addition to the organisation and demonstrates Life Unlimited’s commitment to listening to disabled people’s voices.
+Life Unlimited chief executive Mark Brown said the new Disability Leadership Group is a welcome addition to the organisation and demonstrates Life Unlimited’s commitment to listening to disabled people’s voices.

 My name is Dan Carswell.
 I have lived both in the community and in residential care over the past 25 years.